nuitrcs/databases_workshop/sql/createdesign.md

 There isn't really a standard classification of table types, but there are some common ones in practice.
 Another person's take on this is at http://mark.random-article.com/musings/db-tables.html, and it aligns generally with what we have here, with some additional details.

 * Main Entity tables: think nouns: holding observations about units/things/cases -- entities -- of interest
-* Relationship tables: linking other tables together to define many-to-many relationships
+* Relationship tables: linking other tables together to define many-to-many relationships.
+Note: One-to-many relationships can be captured through a foreign key column in the table that's the "many" in the one to many relationship: e.g. a city column in an address table.
+Many addresses to one city, so the column linking these two is in the address table.
 * Allowed value table or lookup table: contain the set of values that a field (column) in another table can take on.
 Lookup tables usually don't change (at least much) during the life of a database -- they're fairly static.
 * List table: Many to one tables that contain a set of acceptable values (like a lookup table) and maybe additional details about entities that can have many entities of another type associated with them.
 Lookup tables usually have a fairly limited set of values, while these tables often have many more rows and are expected to grow over time.